Cinderella stamp: Local stamps

 Local stamps have a long history and began to be issued soon after the invention of the postage stamp.
 Zemstvo stamps were issued in rural areas of the Russian Empire (c.
 1860–1917), and local stamps have been issued in many other countries.
 Many local stamps, such as hotel stamps, performed a genuine postal function where the national post was lacking.
 Other locals, however, amount to nothing more than colourful labels.

 In the United Kingdom many local carriage labels have been issued by offshore islands, which in some cases had a genuine use to pay for transport of the mail to the mainland by ferry.
 Others were produced simply to sell to collectors and tourists.
 Usually they had to be placed on the back of the envelope, with a conventional stamp on the front to pay for onward delivery by the official postal service.
-Islands for which such labels have been issued include the Summer Isles, Lundy and the Calf of Man.
+Islands for which such labels have been issued include the Summer Isles, Lundy, Eynhallow, and the Calf of Man.